unfoldingWord/Brown-Driver-Briggs-Enhanced/README.md

 ## Contents

 - The `Placeholders` directory contains the image files for ancient languages other than Hebrew and Aramaic.
 These images have yet to be transcribed (not transliterated) into actual unicode text.
+- The `Entries` directory contains the individual BDB entries, one entry per file.
+The choice for HTML as an initial format it to make it easy for anyone to open, especially for quality assurance purposes.

 ## License